David Korn (computer scientist): Korn shell and Microsoft

 Microsoft once included a version of the Korn shell produced by Mortice Kern Systems (MKS) in a UNIX integration package for Windows NT.
 This version was not compatible with ksh88 (a Korn shell specification), and Korn mentioned this during a question and answer period of a Microsoft presentation during a USENIX NT conference in Seattle in 1998.
 Greg Sullivan, a Microsoft product manager who was participating in the presentation, not knowing who the commenter was, insisted that Microsoft had indeed chosen a "real" Korn shell.
 A polite debate ensued, with Sullivan continuing to insist that the man giving the criticisms was mistaken about the compatibility issues.
 Sullivan only backed down when an audience member stood up and mentioned that the man making the comments was none other than the eponymous David Korn.

 Other software projects

 Along with Korn shell, he is also known as the creator of UWIN, an X/Open library for Win32 systems, similar to the later Cygwin.
-Korn and Kiem-Phong Vo also co-developed sfio, a library for managing I/O streams.
+Korn and Kiem-Phong Vo also co-developed sfio, a C library for managing I/O streams.

 Korn became a Bell Labs fellow in 1984.
 He currently lives in New York City, and until 2013 worked for AT&T Labs Research in Florham Park, New Jersey, and he retired from Google in early February 2018.